Engineering, control and longitudinal readout of Floquet qubits: Longitudinal Floquet qubit readout

 \subsection{Engineered longitudinal coupling}

-Our approach is based on the usual capacitive, or transversal, coupling between a laboratory-frame qubit and a readout cavity.
+Our longitudinal readout is based on coupling between a Floquet qubit and a readout cavity.
 In the laboratory frame, the Hamiltonian reads

-where we have added to the driven qubit (first two terms) a cavity of frequency $\omega_r$ and annihilation operator $\hat a$ coupled to the qubit with a strength $g(t)$ which we allow to be time-dependent.
-In the regime where the detuning between the drive and the qubit $\Delta$ is small compared to the drive amplitude $\varepsilon_{d1}$, the laboratory frame $\sigma_x$ acts as $\sigma_z$ on the Floquet qubit corresponding to a longitudinal coupling to the cavity mode.
+The first two terms are as in \cref{TLS_Floquet_Hamiltonian} and define the Floquet qubit.
+The last two terms correspond to the free Hamiltonian of a cavity of frequency $\omega_r$ and annihilation operator $\hat a$ coupled to the qubit with a amplitude $g(t)$ which we allow to be time-dependent.
+In the regime where the detuning $\Delta = \omega_0 - \omega_{d1}$ between the drive and the qubit is small compared to the drive amplitude $\varepsilon_{d1}$, the laboratory frame Pauli operator $\sigma_x$ acts as $\sigma_z$ on the Floquet qubit.
+As a result, the last term of \cref{TLS_Readout_Theorical_Hamiltonian} results in longitudinal coupling of the Floquet qubit to the cavity mode.
+In short, the Hamiltonian of \cref{TLS_Readout_Theorical_Hamiltonian} leads to a longitudinal readout of the Floquet qubit, without the need to map back that qubit to the laboratory frame qubit.